Skip to main content

 Choose your tooling

 • CI/CD tooling for parallel deployment: For production code and assets, use CI/CD tooling that pushes changes to production systems simultaneously to both regions.
 For example, when pushing code and assets from staging/development to production, a CI/CD system makes it available in both regions at the same time.
 The core idea is to treat all artifacts in a Databricks workspace as infrastructure-as-code.
-Most artifacts could be co-deployed to both primary and secondary workspaces, while some artifacts may need to be deployed only after a disaster recovery event.
+Most artifacts could be co-deployed to both primary and secondary workspaces, while some artifacts might need to be deployed only after a DR event.
 For tools, see Automation scripts, samples, and prototypes.

 Description